LucasBolla94/Aparecida-Nutritionist/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ; 1 - Get Data from HTML page.
 ; 2 - Add news customers and calculate IMC.
-; 3 - Remove customers inside the table. * Use doble click *
+; 3 - Remove customers inside the table. * Use doble click *.
+; 4 - ADD Filtre with Interative Search.